“Science and everyday life cannot and should not be separated.”

 Light and Sound

 We strive to make science relevant to the world around us and focus children embedding key skills in order to use them in experimenting and exploring their own questions.
 By promoting the practical side the children learn to use a variety of scientific tools and equipment such as components for making an electrical circuit and learn about science from the past, present and future with the insight that they themselves could be the next scientist of the future such as an astronaut, archaeologist or doctor!

 Targeted weekly lessons ensure children are equipped with the scientific skills required to understand the uses and implications of science, today and for the future.
 Lessons are skills focused and knowledge is then deepened by applying these skills.

-The curriculum is enriched by visits from scientists from The Ogden Trust as well as visits to locations such as Think Tank in Birmingham, The National Space Centre in Leicester and Hammerton Zoo.
-In addition, children’s knowledge and understanding is enhanced by activities such as hatching eggs, farm animal visits, links with secondary school science departments and science competitions across the Brooke Weston Trust schools.
+The curriculum is enriched by visits from scientists from The Ogden Trust as well as visits to locations such as Think Tank in Birmingham, The National Space Centre in Leicester and Hammerton Zoo, links with secondary school science departments and science competitions across the Brooke Weston Trust schools.